maelh/radio-frequency-prototype-boards/NecessaryToolsAndParts.md

   - "SMA RF DC-Block DC to 6 GHz 50 Ohm"
   - "Nooelec SMA Attenuator Kit - Bundle of 6pc 2W 50 Ohm SMA in-Line Attenuators"
 - SMA Female to SMA Male coaxial extension cable
-  - To create a simple RF probe, described at https://youtu.be/B7DFOq9rM_M?t=857
+  -  Used to create a *simple RF probe*, as described at https://youtu.be/B7DFOq9rM_M?t=858
-    - A 4k7 resistor stuck in the female cable end, and a ground wire secured with the nut
+    - A 4.7kOhm resistor is stuck in the female SMA connector as a signal pin, and as ground lead, a piece of wire is wraped around the same female SMA connector, then secured with a nut
   - Search terms:
     - 6.5ft (2 m) Low-Loss Coaxial Extension Cable RG58 (50 Ohm) SMA Male to SMA Female
     - RG174 SMA Coaxial Cable SMA Male to SMA Female RF Coaxial Cable 6.6 Feet (2 m) + 3 Pieces SMA Adapter Set Low Loss Extension Cable